fed/blog/content/uses.md

 ### Miscellaneous

-- [Brave](https://brave.com) is my browser of choice on desktop, primarily for the better developer tools while still ticking all the boxes around privacy.
+- [Firefox](https://firefox.com) is my browser of choice on desktop, primarily for the better developer tools while still ticking all the boxes around privacy.
 On mobile I use [Safari](https://www.apple.com/au/safari) since Apple seems to restrict certain system integrations (like adding calendar events) to first party apps only.
+In terms of browser extensions I use Firefox with [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin) and Safari with [uBlock Origin Lite](https://apps.apple.com/au/app/ublock-origin-lite/id6745342698).

 - [Spotify](https://spotify.com) for streaming and organising my music library, although I also enjoy [brain.fm](https://brain.fm) especially when I want to do some focus work.

-- [PDF Combo](https://apps.apple.com/au/app/pdfcombo/id1030461463) is quite handy for combining PDF files, and [Lightweight PDF](https://apps.apple.com/au/app/lightweight-pdf/id1450640351) is useful if you ever need to compress a PDF file.
-I typically use these if I need to submit any school/government forms/documents when there's a file upload size limit.
-I typically don't keep these installed all the time as I rarely use them.
+- [Goodnotes](https://apps.apple.com/au/app/goodnotes-ai-notes-docs-pdf/id1444383602) for reading and annotating PDFs (books, lecture notes, slides, etc).
+Bought v5 as a one time purchase ages ago and haven't upgraded to v6 as I don't think I really need any of the latest features.

 ## Hardware and furniture